-Knowing that involvement with students is not only rewarding, but also necessary for the vitality of the association, alumni leadership are committed to admissions recruitment, co-sponsor career programs, and recognize student leadership and achievement.
+Knowing that involvement with students is not only rewarding, but also necessary for the vitality of the association, alumni leadership is committed to admissions recruitment, co-sponsorship of career programs, and recognition of student leadership and achievement.
 The association funds the Sister Mary Charlotte Barton Kinship Scholarships and has established an endowed scholarship to broaden the alumni's support of current students.
 Various fund-raising projects are sponsored annually to underwrite the scholarships.